Sakib1263/TF-1D-2D-ResNetV1-2-SEResNet-ResNeXt-SEResNeXt/README.md

 # ResNet-ResNeXt-Model-Builder-Tensorflow-Keras
-This repository contains One-Dimentional (1D) and Two-Dimentional (2D) versions of original variants of ResNet developed in KERAS along with implementation guidance (DEMO) in Jupyter Notebook.
-The models in this repository have been built following the original paper's implementation as much as possible, though more efficient implementation could be possible due to the advancements in this field since then.
-Read more about ResNets in this original paper: https://arxiv.org/pdf/1512.03385.pdf.
+This repository contains One-Dimentional (1D) and Two-Dimentional (2D) versions of ResNet (original) and ResNeXt (Aggregated Residual Transformations on ResNet) developed in Tensorflow-Keras.
+The models in this repository have been built following the original papers' implementation guidances (as much as possible) except adding commonly accepted beneficial blocks such as BatchNormalization.
+Read more about ResNets in this original preprint: https://arxiv.org/pdf/1512.03385.pdf.
+Read more about ResNeXts in this original preprint: https://arxiv.org/abs/1611.05431.
 Supprted Models:
 1. ResNet18 - ResNeXt18
 2. ResNet34 - ResNeXt34
 3. ResNet50 - ResNeXt50